 What is Employee Monitoring?

-Employee Monitoring refers to the tracking of employee activity data to help prevent and detect costly data breaches, boost employee engagement and optimize inefficient workflows.
+Employee Monitoring refers to the tracking of employee activity data to monitor productivity, prevent data breaches, boost employee engagement and optimize inefficient workflows.
 Recently, modern employee monitoring tools have shown greater potential for comprehensive workforce analytics and employee productivity coaching opportunities.
 These modern tools let businesses optimize employee performance, boost employee engagement and reduce process efficiencies.
 By monitoring and analyzing employee work behavior, organizations can increase workforce productivity and become more profitable.

 Employee monitoring and workforce activity data gathered by this method can be analyzed to find trends, patterns and correlations across teams, groups and departments to gain insight into business processes and how to improve them.
 This activity data includes application use, time spent on unproductive tasks and what time of day each employee is most productive.
 Employee monitoring gives companies an overall picture of how work is done in and out of the office, putting workforce activity data in context and providing insights for employers and employees alike to boost personal, team and corporate productivity.